qianglise/pykurs/content/profile.rst

 Performance boosting
 ********************

-For many user cases using NumPy or Pandas is sufficient.
+For many user cases, using NumPy or Pandas is sufficient.
 Howevewr, in some computationally heavy applications, it is possible to improve the performance by using the compiled code.
 Cython and Numba are among the popular choices and both of them have good support for numpy arrays.